DoktorSAS/NoModulePowershell/0 - Documentation/DataStructure/HashMap.md

 ## Remove-FromHashMap

-Removes a key-value pair from a hashtable.
+Removes a key-Value pair from a hashtable.

 | Argument | Type      | Mandatory | Description                           | Example Value |
 |----------|-----------|-----------|---------------------------------------|---------------|